Laskarzhevsky/PocoDataSet/README.md

 ## Project structure

-The solution contains four projects:
+The solution contains the following projects:

 - **PocoDataSet.IData**
   Interfaces and contracts only: